plasmatech8/youtube-browser-bookmark-tagger/README.md

 If the video exists in your browser bookmarks, then buttons will be displayed below the video player. (as shown above)

-When you click on a tag button, the #tag will be appended to the title of your browser bookmark.
+When you click on a <code class="btn-active">#tag</code>
+button, the #tag will be appended to the title of your browser bookmark and the button will light up.

-When one of these buttons are clicked, the
-<code class="btn-active">#tag</code>
-will be toggled on/off in your browser bookmark. (adds and removes the tag from the browser bookmark title)
+The tag is toggled on/off with subsequent clicks.

 You can configure the tags available in the options page.